 - ½ tsp. turmeric

-- Now, form 22 cookies (you’d get 10 light and 12 chocolaty ones) and place them on a baking sheet lined with parchment paper.
-Sprinkle some chocolate chips or chopped dark chocolate on the cookies and bake for 15-16 minutes.
+- Now, using your hands, form 10 cookies and place them on a baking sheet lined with parchment paper and bake for 18 minutes.

-- Finally, let cool a bit before serving.
+- Finally, let cool on a cooling rack before serving.

 - Method: Baking